-Applicants going through adjustment of status are allowed to use the following ‘Filing Date’ of the October 2018 Visa Bulletin to determine if they are allowed to file Form I-485:
+Applicants going through Adjustment of Status are often allowed to use the ‘Filing Date’ of the Visa Bulletin to determine when they are allowed to file Form I-485.
+Here is the latest:

 Historically, how long did it take for F2B applicants to become ‘current’?

-Looking back, this is how long it took for prior applicants to have their priority date become current.
-For F2B, the latest available data shows it took just under 7 years:
+This is how long it took for prior F2B-All Countries applicants to have their priority date become current, plus our prediction for the next few years:

 Should you stay in F2B by ‘opting out’ of F1?

 When sponsors who were Green Card holders become U.S. Citizen, their over-21-year-old unmarried children are moved from F2B to F1.
-But these applicants can also stay in F2B by ‘opting-out’ of F1.
-Should they stay?
-Right now, they should strongly consider it.
-For ‘all countries’, F2B is currently ‘ahead’ of F1 by almost 7 months:
+But these applicants can also ‘opt-out’ from F1 and stay in F2B.
+Should they?
+That is what we are trying to help applicants determine here:

 What happened during Fiscal Year 2018?